 Students should review Drexel sponsored program details and eligibility requirements online in order to narrow their study abroad interests down to 2 - 4 programs.
-Go to a Study Abroad 101 to learn more about the programs and talk to someone to help narrow your focus.
+Students can attend a Study Abroad 101 to learn more about the programs and speak with staff and fellow students to help narrow their focus.

 Fulfill language requirements